 Agency: RBH (Rees Bradley Hepburn) (United Kingdom)

-For Valentine’s Day, four years ago, the lingerie brand used Augmented Reality for an in-store promotion that offered customers a chance to win a trip to Paris.
+Among Valentine’s Day campaigns, four years ago, we found a lingerie brand that used Augmented Reality for an in-store promotion that offered customers a chance to win a trip to Paris.

 Users had to download a free AR app and scan specific cards and posters in-store in order to access behind-the-scenes content of the Spring/Summer 2013 photoshoot and enter the Paris trip giveaway.
 The campaign also encouraged customers to submit their favorite romantic songs via Facebook to create a crowdsourced Spotify playlist.